KubaM381/WebBuilder/README.md

    whole script fails to run, its `window.WebBuilderXxx` API is never defined, and every other module's optional-chaining call into it (`window.WebBuilderXxx?.method?.()`) fails silently with no console error.
-This exact issue previously made the header/footer bars disappear completely (see `js/header-footer.js` fix history in git).

 ## Known technical debt

+- `editor/inspector.js`, `shop/cart-*.js`, `canvas/elements.js`,
-- `inspector.js`, `cart.js`, `elements.js`, `preview.js` are densely
-  written (many statements per line) — harder to read than the rest of the project; should be unified to the rest of the codebase's style (multi-line, one statement per line) next time they're touched.
+  `preview.js` are densely written (many statements per line) — harder to read than the rest of the project; should be unified to the rest of the codebase's style (multi-line, one statement per line) next time they're touched.
+- `js/editor/background.js` doesn't exist yet — the background editor
+  still lives inside `canvas/canvas.js` (`bindBackgroundEditor()`).
+Split it out once that area needs real growth (see `js/README.md`).

 > Note for future AI sessions: this list reflects only what is genuinely
 > still open.
 Items that get fixed should be removed here, not left